mmbman/Katagiri/1979-11-18-Blue-Cliff-Record-Case-1-Talk-2.md

 #### 1:03:19

-[Dogen](glossary#dogen) says in Shobogenzo Zuimonki, in “Nansen Kills The Cat”: [Nanquan says,] “Give a word of Zen; I let the [cat](glossary#cat) go” – [finally Dogen says that he] would let go of the cat, because the monk didn’t say anything, just kept silent.
+Dogen says in *Shōbōgenzō Zuimonki*, in “Nansen Kills The Cat”: [Nanquan says,] “Give a word of Zen; I let the [cat](glossary#cat) go” – [finally Dogen says that he] would let go of the cat, because the monk didn’t say anything, just kept silent.
 Silence is already an answer, a real answer.
 Silence is not silence, silence is a real answer: expression, manifesting yourself in the world.
-That’s why [Dogen](glossary#dogen) Zenji says, “I would let go of the cat.”
+That’s why Dogen Zenji says, “I would let go of the cat.”

 It’s not necessary to kill the cat.
 But in a sense, *to kill the cat* is great *[unintelligible]* – experience – to awaken the monk, because it’s very powerful to help somebody say something.
 “This is a picture.
 You don’t say the picture, you don’t say not picture, you don’t use real worlds, I mean *say* something about it.”
 It’s very powerful.
 Completely you come to a dead end, but you have to say [something].
 So finally, you can say [something].